wilsaantos/sheet2slideapi/README.md

 All the Credits goes to Google.

 Used this Google Api Python to train my skills and to semi automatize a common activity at work.
+All the files are updated and I let available the Sheet2Slide.py File

 With that I was able to take data (table and chart) from my sheet and create a new Google Slide Presentation.